Creating a Rich Picture animation for The King's Fund

 If you’re familiar with CC Animation Studio, you’re almost certainly familiar with The King’s Fund Alternative Guide to the new NHS in England.
 In fact, it might even be how you found us!

 This animation is still one of our most popular, and it’s the same for The King’s Fund.
-It’s one of their most-viewed digital communication to date, receiving around 2500 views per month during its peak.
+It’s one of their most-viewed digital communications to date, receiving around 2500 views per month during its peak.

 So, when The King’s Fund approached us to make an updated version, we were understandably excited (and maybe a little nervous!).